Pigeon Roost State Historic Site: Pigeon Roost Village

-Pigeon Roost was established in 1809 by William E. Collings (1758-1828), and consisted mainly of settlers from Kentucky.
+Pigeon Roost was established in 1809 by William E. Collings (1758–1828), and consisted mainly of settlers from Kentucky.
 Collings and his large family held the original land grants in what is now Nelson County, Kentucky, signed by the Governor of Virginia, Patrick Henry.
 These land grants were deemed illegal.
-After passage of the Northwest Ordinance, many squatters moved across the Ohio River and occupied Shawnee lands in southern Indiana.
+After the passage of the Northwest Ordinance, many squatters moved across the Ohio River and occupied Shawnee lands in southern Indiana.
 Families living in what is today Scott, Clark, Jefferson and Washington Counties still can often trace their ancestry back to these early settlers.

 The town was named Pigeon Roost because of the great number of passenger pigeons in the area.
 The settlement consisted of a single line of cabins stretching north and south approximately one mile north of the present town of Underwood.
-The nearest Indian village was located some 20 miles north near the Muskatatuck River.
-None of the Indians from this settlement are believed to have taken part in the attack on Pigeon Roost.
+The nearest Native village was located some 20 miles north near the Muskatatuck River.
+None of the Natives from this settlement are believed to have taken part in the attack on Pigeon Roost.
 The closest forts (called "blockhouses") were one to the north in Vienna in present-day Scott County and another built by Zebulon Collings to the south near what is now Henryville in Clark County.

 Pigeon Roost massacre

-On September 3, 1812, a small party of Indians (mostly Shawnee, but possibly including some Delawares and Potawatomis) led by Missilimetaw (or Missilemotaw), made a surprise attack on the village, which appeared to be coordinated with attacks on Fort Harrison (near Terre Haute, Indiana) and Siege of Fort Wayne the same month.
+On September 3, 1812, a small party of Indigenous people (mostly Shawnee, but possibly including some Delawares and Potawatomis) led by Missilimetaw (or Missilemotaw), made a surprise attack on the village, which appeared to be coordinated with attacks on Fort Harrison (near Terre Haute, Indiana) and Siege of Fort Wayne the same month.
 In all, twenty-four settlers, including fifteen children, were killed, and two children were taken.
 Only four of the Native American party were killed.

 The Native Americans first came across two hunters near Pigeon Roost and attacked them.
 They then proceeded to the village, where they struck the cabin of Elias Payne.
-According to hear-say, Payne's wife and seven children were all killed and scalped; Elias was later found by the Indians in the woods with his brother-in-law Isaac Coffman, and they, too, were killed.
+According to hear-say, Payne's wife and seven children were all killed and scalped; Elias was later found by the Natives in the woods with his brother-in-law Isaac Coffman, and they, too, were killed.
 Elias Payne had been only wounded, but with no one to tend his wounds, he bled to death.
 Payne's grave was later destroyed during construction of Interstate 65.

 Some settlers managed to escape to the blockhouse of Zebulon Collings, but the Collings family lost many members.
 Henry Collings was killed and his pregnant wife stabbed to death.
 According to a journal entry by Henry's brother-in-law, George Heinrich Crist, "Henry lived to tell that little Kill Buck shot him".
 Henry Collings's brother, Richard, was serving in the army under General William Henry Harrison, but his wife and seven children were among the dead.
 There is little documented evidence for most of the accounts offered.